Awards and Scholarships

 The purpose of the New York State Teacher of the Year award is to recognize and celebrate outstanding teachers throughout New York State.
 It is run in conjunction with the National Teacher of the Year program.
 Any exceptionally skilled and dedicated teacher, appropriately credentialed within his or her current teaching area, who works directly with children in a State-approved public or private school in any grade from pre-kindergarten through grade twelve who has a minimum of five years teaching experience is eligible.
 For more information on this, please visit Teacher of the Year Program.

 National Youth Science Camp

 The National Youth Science Camp is a residential science education program for young STEM enthusiasts the summer after they graduate from high school.
-Two graduating high school students will be selected to represent New York at the all-expenses paid honors program which will be held from June 27 through July 21,2018.
+Two graduating high school students will be selected to represent New York at the all-expenses paid honors program.
+The dates for the 2020 camp are forthcoming.

-The online application to attend the 2018 National Youth Science Camp (NYSC) is now available at http://apply.nysc.org/.
+The online application to attend the 2020 National Youth Science Camp (NYSC) is forthcoming at http://apply.nysc.org/.

-For questions about the application process, please contact Ms. Amanda Zullo at 518-474-5922 or by e-mail at Amanda.Zullo@nysed.gov.
-All applications and all supporting documents/forms must be submitted online no later than 6:00 PM EST February 28, 2018.
+For questions about the application process, please contact Nicole Marschilok at 518-474-5922 or by e-mail at Nicole.Marschilok@nysed.gov.

 New York State Archives - Student Research Awards